HyoungjoonLIM/HyoungjoonLIM/README.md

     - 관련 보도 : [KB손해보험, ‘자동차보험 AI 자동심사 시스템’ 도입, 2021.09.14, 조선일보](https://biz.chosun.com/stock/finance/2021/09/14/SWNGDSIY7ZFCLI6CSJOXL2YQHM/)

 ### 0. Summary (English)
 Master of Science in civil & environmental engineering, spatial data science.
 Possesses an understanding of data collection, preprocessing, analysis and interpretation of the substantial result.
 Research experience in applying the implications of data analysis in various fields.
-Currently working on digital business dept. of KB Insurance Co., Ltd.
+Currently working on Data Science Cell of Hana Institute of Technology.

 * **Spatial Computing for Sustainable Infrastructure laboratory, Yonsei University** (scsi.yonsei.ac.kr)
   - Students' trajectory analysis : Analyze movement patterns by combining heterogeneous data such as building access/class attendance/space rental, and find the correlation with academic achievement